gastonm3112/gastonm3112/README.md

 💻 My code is focused on 🌐 Web Development, Backend with Node.js.
 I use frameworks like Express for API's REST.
-I use tools like Git, Gitflow to manage my projects Also, Mongoose to work with MongoDB, JWT for authentications, etc.
+I use tools like Git, Gitflow to manage my projects Also, Mongoose to work with MongoDB, JWT for authentications, and more tools...

- 🔭 I’m currently working on my own projects to reinforce my knowledge and to get a first job as a developer
+ 🔭 I’m currently learning Typescript!

  📫 How to reach me:
 - [Linkedin](https://www.linkedin.com/in/gast%C3%B3n-martinez-a2189a1a2/)